Today, you are going to see some of the greatest SEO tips and tricks for 2017.

 Tip #2: If you don’t yet use an SEO tool suite (how could you not!) to analyze backlinks, research keywords and track rankings, get one NOW.
 I recommend SEMrush.

 Tip #3: Focus on brand awareness.
-Always be thinking how to get into people’s personalized SERPs.
+Always be thinking about how to get into people’s personalized SERPs.

 Tip #2: Don’t look at SEO in a silo.
 SEO best delivers as part of a marketing campaign that looks at multiple tactics: SEO, SEM, Social, Content, Paid Strategies (content and social).
 Find the perfect blend of tactics and strategically integrate them for better SEO and better results all around.